Orange-OpenSource/Cool-Chic/docs/source/encoding/video.rst

 .. attention::

-   🛑 Cool-chic 3.2 temporarily disables video coding.
+   🛑 Cool-chic 3.2 and 3.3 temporarily disable video coding.
 If you really want to compress videos you can

    * Go back to 3.1: ``git clone --branch v3.1